-We next fit a linear model to determine if there were any peptides which had increased signal over time.
-In the vaccine-treated patients, we found 5680 significant peptides that had a coefficient of time fixed-effect of at least 0.3333, indicating a two-fold increase in signal every three months (Supplementary Table 8).
+We next fit a mixed-effects linear model to determine if there were any peptides which had increased signal over time [controlling FDR at 5%].
+In the vaccine-treated patients, we found ** 5680 significant peptides that had a coefficient of time fixed-effect of at least 0.3333, indicating a two-fold increase in signal every three months (Supplementary Table 8).
 We were unable to detect any peptides that ADT patients developed increasing response to over time using this procedure (Fig 6B).
 Examples of the fluorescence levels of 3 peptides over time in ADT-treated and vaccine-treated are shown in Fig 6C.